SCM-NV/pyZacros/doc/source/examples/zgb_pts.rst

   job.results.plot_molecule_numbers( ["CO2"], normalize_per_site=True )
   job.results.plot_molecule_numbers( ["CO2"], normalize_per_site=True, derivative=True )

 .. note::
-  The code described in this tutorial that allows defining the system can be significantly reduced using the ``ZiffGulariBarshad`` predefined model in **pyZacros** as follows:
+  The code described in this tutorial can be significantly reduced using the built-in ``ZiffGulariBarshad`` model:

   .. code-block:: python

      import scm.pyzacros.models
      zgb = pz.models.ZiffGulariBarshad()

-  Then you can access its properties using ``zgb.lattice``, ``zgb.mechanism``, and ``zgb.cluster_expansion``.
+  The model data can then be accessed by using ``zgb.lattice``, ``zgb.mechanism``, and ``zgb.cluster_expansion``.

   Additionally, the code taking care of individual executions of the ``ZacrosJob`` objects and recovering the results for each condition can also be simplified by using the **Extended Component** ``ZacrosParametersScanJob``.

   Take a look at the example :download:`PhaseTransitions-v2.py <../../../examples/ZiffGulariBarshad/PhaseTransitions-v2.py>` for further details.
-It reproduces the results of this tutorial but using the predefined models and the extended components.